ioBroker/ioBroker.docs/docs/en/admin/users.md

 **Surname**

-The name of the user.
-This name is freely selectable, but must be unique.
+The user's name.
+This name can be freely selected, but must be unique.

-** ID **
+**ID**

-The ID will be filled out automatically
+The ID will be filled in automatically

 **Description**

-In this field a declaration to the user can be entered.
+An explanation about the user can be entered in this field.

 **Preview**

-Appears automatically and contains the full ID sytem.group.Username.
+Automatically displayed and contains the full ID system.group.Username.

 **Password**

-The password of the user
+The user's password

 **Repeat password**

-For security against typing errors, the password must be entered here a second time
+To protect against typing errors, the password must be entered a second time here